LoginRadius/engineering-portal/content/opencv-webapp-integration/index.md

 Finally we display the original image and processed image using the `st.image()` component.

-Our webapp is ready!
-To start the app, simply run
+Our webapp is ready! :rocket: To start the app, simply run
 ```
 streamlit run demo-app.py
 ```